TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 <div class="lesson-content__panel" markdown="1">

-Try the following exercises (and don't forget to use `console.log()`!):
+Try the following exercises by adding code to a script tag in your HTML file:

-1. Add 2 numbers together! (just type  `console.log(23 + 97)` into your HTML file or the browser console)
+1. Add 2 numbers together!
+In your script, type in `console.log(23 + 97)`.
+Running this should log `120`.
-1. Add a sequence of 6 different numbers together.
+1. Do the same thing but add 6 different numbers together.
-1. Print the value of the following expression: `(4 + 6 + 9) / 77`
+1. Now log the value of the following expression: `(4 + 6 + 9) / 77`.
+The console should log approximately `0.24675`.
-    - Answer should be approximately `0.24675`
+1. Let's use some variables!
-1. Let's use variables!
+    - Add this statement to the script tag: `let a = 10`.
-    - Type this statement at the top of the script tag: `let a = 10`
+    - Below it, add `console.log(a)`.
+When you run this, the browser console should log `10`.
-    - In the console `console.log(a)` should print `10`
+    - Afterwards, re-assign `a` with a different number value.
+Log `a` again afterwards and it should show the updated value (the previous log should still show the old value of `10` since that was before `a` was re-assigned).
-    - Try the following in the console: `9 * a`
+    - Now add to the bottom of the script `let b = 7 * a`.
-    - Now try typing this in the console: `let b = 7 * a` (returns `undefined` \*) and then `console.log(b)`
+    - Log what `b` is.
+It should log the result of 7 multiplied by whatever you re-assigned `a` with.
 1. Try this sequence:
-    - Declare a constant variable `max` with the value `57`
+    - Declare a const variable `max` with the value `57`.
-    - Set another variable `actual` to `max - 13`
+    - Declare another const variable `actual` and assign it `max - 13`.
-    - Set another variable `percentage` to `actual / max`
+    - Declare another const variable `percentage` and assign it `actual / max`.
-    - If you type `percentage` in the console and press <kbd>Enter</kbd> you should see a value like `0.7719`
+    - Now if you log `percentage`, you should see a value in the console like `0.7719`.
 1. Take a few minutes to keep playing around with various things in your script tag.
-Eventually, we will learn how to actually make those numbers and things show up on the webpage, but all of this logic will remain the same, so make sure you're comfortable with it before moving on.
+Eventually, we will learn how to actually make these things show up on the webpage, but all of this logic will remain the same.
+Make sure you're comfortable with it before moving on.

 Go through the following articles to deepen your knowledge.